JoDaUT/go-ssh-server/README.md

 ## Limitations

 - **Not production-ready**: Lacks critical SSH protocol features and security measures.
+Features like PTY support for interactive sessions are not complete and were covered to achieve basic funcionality.
 - **Limited compatibility**: May not work with all SSH clients, and there’s no guarantee of full compatibility.
 - **No port forwarding, SFTP or subsystems**: These are essential features for a full SSH server but are not implemented in this project.
 I might add them in the future.
 - **Not Cross Platform**: Current implementation only works on Linux.